mehernosh/Google-Voice-Unhooked-Droid/README.md

 In fact, the grand central session is started by making a simple GET request for https://google.com/voice and scraping the response.
 So, if you get your google account deactivated for messing arround, thats your problem.

-Prerequisits for using the app:
+Prerequisites for using the app:
 ~A google account with voice enabled
 ~Internet access